 Jubilee Nunnallee 5/11/2019

 To give a brief history, Paul R. McHugh M.D. is a psychiatrist from one of the world’s most prestigious medical schools, John Hopkins University (JHU).
 Before coming to JHU he was a graduate from Harvard Medical School.
 These days he’s seen in the media parading himself as an expert in the field of sexuality and gender where he writes ‘opinion pieces’ on anti-trans studies.
 But his studies, specifically on gender & sexuality, are not peer-reviewed and go completely against the whole of the scientific consensus.
-The term “opinion-pieces” is not a slur, McHugh has often referred to his work as opinion-pieces.
-To be clear, despite McHughs impressive credentials he has little to no clinical or research experience with transgender children nor adults.
+The term ‘opinion-pieces’ is not a slur, McHugh has often referred to his work as opinion-pieces.
+To be clear, despite McHugh’s impressive credentials he has little to no clinical nor research experience with transgender children or adults.
 The only work he has ever published on this topic are meta-studies.
-These meta-studies (opinion-pieces) are mostly conjectured material that are not factual.
-McHugh supports his conclusions by pulling from other research studies which have later been found to be misrepresented.
+These meta-studies (opinion-pieces) are mostly conjectured material that are not factually based.
+McHugh supports his conclusions by pulling from other research studies which later have been found to be misrepresented.

-Of course his lack of clinical expertise has not stopped Republican and religious support for this man and his relationship with anti-trans hate groups.
-In 2002, the New York Times reported that McHugh identified himself as a Democrat but also as culturally conservative; interpret that however you wish.
-Although, throughout his illustrious career he has aligned himself with the Republican party.
+In 2002, the New York Times reported that McHugh identified himself as a Democrat but also as culturally conservative, interpret that however you wish.
+Throughout his career though he has aligned himself more with those politically conservative.
 He is a part of the American College of Pediatrics which is designated as a conservative hate group by the Southern Poverty Law Center.
 In 2001, he was appointed by former Republican President George W. Bush to the Bio-ethics committee.
 His work has also been cited numerous times in support of anti-LGBTQ+ legislation.
 The former New Hampshire state Republican rep., J.R.
-Hoell cited McHughs work against (HB 478), a bill that would protect against gender discrimination.
-Unfortunately, as of 2018, the four term state rep. has not sought reelection (sarcasm implied).
-His research is shared uncritically across religious and conservative sites.
+Hoell cited McHugh’s work against (HB 478), a bill that would protect against gender discrimination.
+Unfortunately, as of 2018, the four term state Rep. has not sought reelection (sarcasm implied).
+McHugh’s research is also shared uncritically across religious and conservative sites.
 His latest paper Sexuality and Gender: Findings from the Biological, Psychological, and Social Sciences, co-authored with Lawrence Mayor M.D. in 2016, was published in the disreputable journal Ethics and Public Policy Center & The New Atlantis.
-Which you may be shocked to learn that both journals that claim to be “academic” are in actuality politically conservative publications.
+You may be shocked to learn that both journals, which claim to be unbiased, are in-actuality politically conservative publications.

 McHugh and Mayor also make several other erroneous claims in their paper, such as homosexuality not being supported by scientific evidence, that homosexuality is likely due to early childhood trauma and sexual abuse, and that gender identity is not supported by scientific evidence.
 Of course, none of this is true.
-Here is a link to a blog from transgender activist Cakeworld that lists over 90 separate scientific peer-review articles on how hormones ‘alone’ affect sexual orientation and gender identity.
+There exists a blog written by transgender activist Cakeworld, that lists over 90 separate scientific peer-review articles on how ‘hormones alone’ affect sexual orientation and gender identity.
 I could continue but everything else he claims in this study is just visceral and mean spirited.
 Again, to date McHugh has no clinical experience with gender nonconforming patients.
 He has only ever published ‘meta-studies’ that cites others work which he intentionally misrepresents.
 It’s important to note that despite his tenor and influence JHU has also publicly distanced themselves from McHugh’s bigoted crusade.
 Ronald J. Daniels, the current JHU President, has reaffirmed their commitment to Queer studies and supportive treatment.
-In 2017, JHU has even reopened a NEW transgender surgical treatment center that McHugh closed nearly 40 years prior.
-I take some satisfaction in that he is still alive to see it. =)
+In 2017, JHU has even reopened a NEW transgender surgical treatment center that McHugh closed nearly 40 years prior; I take some satisfaction in that he’s still alive to see it. =)